scoreur/gen/README.md

 3. between-block modification
 make coherent transitions, cadences, etc, also adjust notes not fit the harmony due to block operations;
 4. ornamentation
-add grace notes or other small variations to enhance musicality without affecting the structure
+add grace notes, trills or other small variations to enhance musicality without affecting the structure